blakadder/zigbee/_zigbee/Aqara_AAQS-S01.md

 compatible: [zha,tasmota,z2m]
 EAN: VOCKQJK11LM
 ---
 Only temperature and humidity values are exposed in ZHA and Tasmota.
-Tasmota shows batterz voltage and battery percentage too.
+Tasmota shows battery voltage and battery percentage too.